dkworks108/Predicting-Student-Test-Scores/README.md

 This repository is ideal for students and ML beginners.
 The implementation is simple, efficient, and beginner-friendly.
 Contributions and suggestions are welcome.

+The project includes clear documentation for easy setup and execution.